KosarevDmitry/KosarevDmitry.github.io/_posts/2024-02-11-Bash-script-for-Chirpy-Jekill-post-template.md

 title: Bash script for Chirpy Jekill post template
 date: 2024-02-11 11:42:47 +0100
 categories: [bash]
-tags: [Jekyll]
+tags: [jekyll]
 ---

-There is a principle of shifting work to others " __Let someone else do the hard part__" but faithful adherence to this principle creates new dependencies.
+There is a principle of shifting work to others " `Let someone else do the hard part` but faithful adherence to this principle creates new dependencies.
 There is a ruby gem to generate post template.
 But I prefer to do it myself, although this often doesn’t justify it.

-if the script had been written in `powershell` or `nodejs` it would have been clearer, but I wanted to write it in `bash`.
+if the script had been written in `powershell` or `nodejs` it would have been clearer, but I wanted to write `bash`.

 ```bash
 #!/usr/bin/env bash